NoobTool/JavaA2/readme.txt

 Contains all GUI related files.

 NOTE:- To run this masterpiece, you need to run the Main.java file in package application.
 I have used hsqldb version 2.6.0, java version 11.0.11 , sjavafx version 11.0.2 and JUnit 5.

+Manager Credentials

+Username 7730000
+Password 1234

+Doctor Credentials

+Username 6830000
+Password 1234

+Nurse Credentials

+Username 7830000
+Password 1234

+Theses are some of the employees who can be accessible for testing the programs , others will be created and can log in under the business rules provided by the assignment.